-Explosion in Iran’s Bandar Abbas caused by gas leak, official says
+Deadly blast in Iran’s Bandar Abbas caused by gas leak, official says

-Local fire official says gas leak likely caused blast that ripped through residential building in Iranian port city.
+Local fire official says gas leak likely caused explosion that ripped through a residential building in Iranian port city.

-An explosion that rocked a residential building in the Iranian port city Bandar Abbas was likely caused by a gas leak, the local head of the fire department told Iranian media.
+An explosion that killed two people and damaged a residential building in the Iranian port city of Bandar Abbas was likely caused by a gas leak, according to local officials and state media.

-The Bandar Abbas fire chief said residents were evacuated from the building in the city’s Moallem Boulevard area, Iran’s semi-official Tasnim news agency reported on Saturday.
+The blast took place on Saturday amid heightened tensions between Iran and the United States and wounded at least 13 others, the officials said.

 Recommended Storieslist of 3 items